senips/devbox/README.md

 ssh -A vagrant@192.168.57.57

    * Firewall is disabled so all the ports are open for your developement purpose. so 192.168.57.57:<port> is open to access from host machine

+##### How to share my source code between host and guest VM?

+By default, your entire home folder is shared with the guest machine.
+After Vagrant ssh,  ~/myhost is directly mapped to your home folder.
+So you can either edit your source code in host machine or guest machines.

+##### How to checkout source?

+Just add your devbox.pub key that you generated in setp #6 above to your github account That's it!
+Vagrant ssh
+git clone <your repo>